ylxai/nana/replit.md

 - **Messages**: Digital guestbook functionality with heart reactions

 ### Storage Strategy
-Currently implements in-memory storage (MemStorage class) with interface (IStorage) designed for easy migration to persistent database storage.
+Now implements persistent PostgreSQL database storage (DatabaseStorage class) using Drizzle ORM for type-safe database operations.
 The storage layer abstracts CRUD operations for all entities.
+Migrated from in-memory storage on July 29, 2025 for data persistence and scalability.

 ## Data Flow